China convicts 3 researchers involved in gene-edited babies

 He Jiankui, who was convicted of practicing medicine without a license, was also fined 3 million yuan ($430,000) by a court in the southern city of Shenzhen, China’s official Xinhua News Agency reported.
 Two other researchers involved in the project received lesser sentences and fines.

-The court said the researchers were involved in the births of three gene-edited babies to two women, confirming reports of a third baby.
-It said all three pleaded guilty during the trial, which Xinhua reported was closed to the public because of privacy concerns.
+The court also confirmed a third birth, saying the researchers were involved in the births of three gene-edited babies to two women.
+It said all three scientists pleaded guilty during the trial, which Xinhua reported was closed to the public because of privacy concerns.

 The CRISPR tool has been tested elsewhere in adults to treat diseases, but many in the scientific community denounced He’s work as medically unnecessary and unethical, because any genetic changes could be passed down to future generations.
 The U.S. forbids editing embryos except for lab research.